The Tubes: History

 "The Radar Men from Uranus" played the Celebrity Theatre in Phoenix, as well as a show in Mexico where they were run out of town by the police (it was where Rick Anderson almost drowned after he was washed out to sea while swimming).
-The group would stick together and play shows at biker bars such as The Inn of The Beginning in Cotati CA. The vocals at this time were shared by Spooner, Steen and Waybill as different characters.
+The group would stick together and play shows at biker bars such as The Inn of The Beginning in Cotati, California.
+The vocals at the time were shared by Spooner, Steen, and Waybill as different characters.
 Prairie Prince and Phoenix high school friend Michael Cotten were attending art school at the San Francisco Art Institute at this time; they attracted local press attention by painting a mural of crashing waves on the side of the Cliff House Restaurant.
 Cotten was asked by Spooner to buy an ARP synthesizer instead of a film camera and began to perform with the band as well as create props and costumes.

 One of the first Tubes shows was at the Art Institute cafeteria as part of an art show for classmate and future Hollywood director Kathryn Bigelow.
-While experimenting with their stage show and art, Prince and Cotten met model Re Styles while painting the Cliff House Mural.
-Styles had been born Shirley Marie Macleod on March 30, 1950, in Middelburg, Netherlands.
-She had appeared in both Alejandro Jodorowsky's The Holy Mountain and Sun Ra's Space Is the Place and posed for Playboy and Penthouse magazines.
+While experimenting with their stage show and art, Prince and Cotten met model Re Styles while painting the Cliff House mural.
+Styles was born Shirley Marie Macleod on March 30, 1950, in Middelburg, Netherlands.
+She had appeared in both Alejandro Jodorowsky's The Holy Mountain and Sun Ra's Space Is the Place, and posed for Playboy and Penthouse magazines.
 By 1975 she was credited with clothing design and dance co-ordination for the band.
-Onstage she would play Patty Hearst and dress in wild leather outfits during the "Mondo Bondage" dance with Waybill.
+Onstage she played Patty Hearst and dress in wild leather outfits during the "Mondo Bondage" dance with Waybill.
 By 1979, she and Prince were married.

 After several years of playing biker bars, the band needed help.
 They had a temporary agreement with producer David Rubinson and played on bills with The Pointer Sisters and Sylvester, but were still trying to find an audience.
-Prince had been hired by newly formed fusion rock band Journey to record demos, and approached their manager Herbie Herbert, a former Santana roadie and Bill Graham employee.
+Prince had been hired by newly formed jazz-rock band Journey to record demos, and approached their manager Herbie Herbert, a former Santana roadie and Bill Graham employee.
 Herbert made a deal with Graham that if the Tubes could sell out three local shows, Graham would give him an opening slot on the show of his choice.